-When the assembler encounters an .MCALL directive in the source code, it searches macro libraries according to their order of appearance in the command line.
-When it locates a macro whose name matches that given in the .MCALL, it assembles the macro as indicated by that definition.
-If two or more macro libraries contain definitions of the same macro name, the macro library that appears leftmost in the command line takes precedence.
+When MACRO locates an .MCALL directive in the source code, it searches macro libraries that are named in the command string in reverse order.
+Thus, if two or more macro libraries contain definitions of the same macro name, the macro library that appears last in the command string takes precedence.
+For example: